-Kailash Ecovillage is a sustainably focused community located on a two-acre site in inner SE Portland, Oregon, about four miles from downtown.
-We are located in the Creston Kenilworth neighborhood.
+An intentional community located on a two-acre site, about four miles from downtown in the Creston Kenilworth neighborhood

 An adjacent house serves as living space and office for the community managers.
 It has an additional unit with 4 rooms with shared kitchen, patio, and courtyard.